 Mobile and Broadband

 Make sure to do research on the range of providers and their packages to find the cheapest deals and prices for mobile and broadband.
 The main broadband providers in the UK include Sky, Virgin, TalkTalk, and BT.
 You can compare deals and prices for these on a website called Broadband Genie.
 The main mobile networks in the UK include O2, Vodafone, Three UK and EE limited.
 You can compare deals and prices for them at UK mobile phone retailers, for example The Carphone Warehouse.

 There are lots of fast-fashion retailers in the UK with reasonable prices, including Primark, New Look, H&M and Pull & Bear.
 If you’re looking for something even cheaper, you can find hip and trendy bargains at vintage and charity shops.
 The leading charity shop in the UK is Oxfam – you will find their stores throughout the UK and they also have an online shop.

 Instagram is great for budget fashion, with many users on the platform promoting sustainable second-hand clothing.
 You can get involved in this and find lots of inspiration by following the trending hashtags, which include #thriftedfashion, #secondhandstyle, #budgetfashionista, #budgetfashion, #recycledclothing.

-Send My Bag are here to help your budgeting with our door-to-door luggage service – a much cheaper choice for when you are moving to the UK and don’t want to fork out on the expense of a removal company.
+Send My Bag are here to help your budgeting with our international luggage shipping service – a much cheaper choice for when you are moving to the UK and don’t want to fork out on the expense of a removal company.